prebid/prebid.github.io/wrapper_code_of_conduct.md

 # Prebid.org Header Bidding Wrapper Code of Conduct
 {:.no_toc}

-*This is a living document.
-Last revision: September 5th, 2017.*

 This Wrapper Code of Conduct establishes the principles by which we believe header bidding wrappers should operate.